PaddlePaddle/docs/doc/fluid/beginners_guide/install/Tablesen.md

 PaddlePaddle automatically finds the CUDA and cuDNN libraries installed in the system for compilation and execution at compile time/runtime.
 Use the parameter `-DCUDA_ARCH_NAME=Auto` to specify to enable automatic detection of the SM architecture and speed up compilation.

-PaddlePaddle can be compiled and run using any version after cuDNN v5.1, but try to keep the same version of cuDNN compiled and running.
+PaddlePaddle can be compiled and run using any version after cuDNN v5.1, but try to keep the same version of cuDNN in the compiling and running processes.
 We recommend using the latest version of cuDNN.

-**Compile Option Settings**
+**Configure Compile Options**

 PaddePaddle implements references to various BLAS/CUDA/cuDNN libraries by specifying paths at compile time.
 When cmake compiles, it first searches the system paths ( `/usr/liby` and `/usr/local/lib` ) for these libraries, and also reads the relevant path variables for searching.
 Can be set by using the `-D` command, for example:

 > `Cmake .. -DWITH_GPU=ON -DWITH_TESTING=OFF -DCUDNN_ROOT=/opt/cudnnv5`

-**Note**: The settings for these compilation options are only valid for the first cmake.
+**Note**: The settings introduced here for these compilation options are only valid for the first cmake.
 If you want to reset it later, it is recommended to clean up the entire build directory ( rm -rf ) and then specify it.

 ***